 Let’s dive into it without further ado.Read More »Sony A7IV Specs Leaked

 You pick up a Hasselblad 500C for the first time, and if you know enough about the camera itself, and its maker, you feel the weight of history in its heft.

 I know what Becca Farsace is talking about in this video as she describes using the Hasselblad 907X mirrorless V System camera with the CVF II 50C digital back.

 To a new user, this strange camera, with its strange form factor may be something of a mystery.
 However, to me, the Hasselblad 500 system is something that takes me back to my childhood.Read More »The Hasselblad 907X 50C Is A Slow Camera – It’s How It Should Be

-The name Hasselblad is synonymous with high quality medium format photography.
-Over the years hundreds and thousands of medium format 120 film Hasselblad cameras have been made and sold.
-They eventually became unsuitable for most commercial photography (except that Phase One have kept them alive for a while now) work with the change of technology from film to digital photography.
-Now, Hasselblad fans can reclaimed the use of their classic cameras and lenses within the Hasselblad ecosystem, with Hasselblad’s latest 50 Megapixel CMOS Digital Back for V System Cameras, the Hasselblad CFV-50c.
-Take a peek at it in the pics below.Read More »Hasselblad CFV-50c CMOS Sensor Digital Back for V-system
+The name Hasselblad is synonymous with high-quality medium-format photography.
+Over the years, hundreds and thousands of medium format 120-film Hasselblad cameras have been made and sold.
+They eventually became unsuitable for most commercial photography (except that Phase One has kept them alive for a while now) work with the change of technology from film to digital photography.
+Now, Hasselblad fans can reclaim the use of their classic cameras and lenses within the Hasselblad ecosystem, with Hasselblad’s latest 50 Megapixel CMOS Digital Back for V System Cameras, the Hasselblad CFV-50c.
+Take a peek at it in the pics below.Read More »Hasselblad CFV-50c CMOS Sensor Digital Back Rejuvenates The V-system